aprildunnam/JokesMCP/README.md

     ![](./assets/swaggereditor.png)

-1. Copy the yaml code from [here](./assets/connector.yml) and paste it into the Swagger editor
+1. Copy the yaml code from [here](./assets/connector.yml) and replace the code in the Swagger editor